-Having found sufficient minimum contacts, the Court must determine if exercising personal jurisdiction over the Defendant is reasonable and "comport[s] with fair play and substantial justice."
+Having found sufficient minimum contacts, the Court must determine if exercising personal jurisdiction over the Defendants is reasonable and "comport[s] with fair play and substantial justice."
 Burger King Corp. v.
 Rudzewicz, 471 U.S. 462, 477 (1985) (internal quotations omitted).
 Factors the Court may consider include the burden on the defendant, the forum State's interest in adjudicating the dispute, the plaintiff's interest in obtaining convenient and effective relief, the interstate judicial system's interest in obtaining the most efficient resolution of controversies, and the shared interest of the several States in furthering fundamental substantive social policies.

 The exercise of jurisdiction is reasonable.
-The Defendant is not burdened by this litigation.
-Defendant has actively participated in this Court's litigation for over ten years.
-It is represented by highly competent U.S. counsel, filed a claim in this SIPA litigation, and submitted to the jurisdiction of New York courts' when it signed its subscription agreements with Fairfield Sentry.
+The Defendants are not burdened by this litigation.
+Defendants have actively participated in this Court's litigation for over ten years.
+They are represented by highly competent U.S. counsel and submitted to the jurisdiction of New York courts' when they signed subscription agreements with Fairfield Sentry.
 The forum and the Trustee both have a strong interest in litigating BLMIS adversary proceedings in this Court.
 Picard v.
 Maxam Absolute Return Fund, L.P.
 (In re BLMIS), 460 B.R.
 106, 117 (Bankr.

 S.D.N.Y.
-2011), aff'd, 474 B.R.
+2011), aff^{}d, 474 B.R.
 76 (S.D.N.Y.
 2012); Picard v.
 Chais (In re BLMIS), 440 B.R.
 274, 278 (Bankr.
 S.D.N.Y.
 2010); Picard v.
 Cohmad Sec.
 Corp.
 (In re BLMIS), 418 B.R.
 75, 82 (Bankr.
 S.D.N.Y.
 2009); Picard v.
 Fairfield Greenwich Grp., (In re Fairfield Sentry Ltd.), 627 B.R.
 546, 568 (Bankr.
 S.D.N.Y.
 2021); see also In re Picard, 917 F.3d 85, 103 (2d Cir.
 2019) ("The United States has a compelling interest in allowing domestic estates to recover fraudulently transferred property.").

-By alleging that Defendant intentionally invested in BLMIS, the Trustee has met his burden of alleging jurisdiction as to each subsequent transfer that originated with BLMIS.
-The Trustee has made a prima facie showing of personal jurisdiction with respect to the subsequent transfers at issue in this Case.
+By alleging that Defendants intentionally invested in BLMIS, the Trustee has met his burden of alleging jurisdiction as to each subsequent transfer that originated with BLMIS.
+The Trustee has made a prima facie showing of personal jurisdiction with respect to the subsequent transfer at issue in this Case.